 This is a class planned by both math and science teachers, and students can expect to explore math and science content every day.
 The culminating project for the course will involve panel-like elements that students have seen before (conducting experiments/surveys, collecting data, designing procedures, making connections, etc.).
 We hope to not only learn new information, but also feel empowered to take action within these realms of experience.

-11/12 Humanities: Investigating Equal Protection
+11/12 Humanities: Investigating Equal Protection (Fall)

 In this interdisciplinary course, we focus on the section of the 14th amendment to the Constitution that guarantees equal protection: ““No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”
 Through the use of primary source documents, short stories, poetry, music, and documentary videos, students explore the essential questions below: